 The Company is authorized to issue an unlimited number of common shares.
-The Company has a total of 42,153,846 common shares outstanding at September 30, 2012 and December 31, 2011.
+The Company has a total of 42,153,846 common shares outstanding at December 31, 2012 and December 31, 2011.
+Subsequently, on January 17, 2013, in conjunction with the acquisition of Nason, the Company issued 363,007 common shares, from treasury, as partial consideration of the total purchase price.
+Therefore, the total number of outstanding common shares has increased to 42,516,853 which remain issued and outstanding at March 12, 2013.

 Under the terms of the Company's Stock Option Plan, on March 7, 2012, the Company's Board of Directors approved the award of 625,000 stock options with a grant date of March 15, 2012 to eligible Company employees.
 The total number of stock options is exercisable in equal amounts on the first through fourth anniversary dates from the grant date.
-Details of the Company's stock options outstanding are outlined in the notes to the September 30, 2012 Unaudited Condensed Consolidated Interim Financial Statements.
+Details of the Company's stock options outstanding are outlined in the notes to the December 31, 2012 Consolidated Financial Statements.